Saving & Spending Taxes

 How we evaluate products

-Trust & Will is a guided online platform to help you create and maintain your estate plan.
-The tools Trust & Will includes were created by attorneys and are 100% customizable for each person.
+Trust & Will is a guided online platform to help you create and maintain an estate plan.
+The platform's tools were created by attorneys and are 100% customizable for each person.
 You can create a will or trust yourself or get one-on-one support from one of their attorneys if you have questions along the way.

 How does Trust & Will estate planning work?

-Trust & Will provides three estate planning services:
+Trust & Will provides three types of estate planning services:

 3. Probate support